quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

   dir=page.old_image_dir file="validation-test-result.png"
 %}

+**Remember** to check the verdicts and the Checker comments carefully.

 ### Our third commit
 You know the drill by now.
 We have added the validator, with its tests, so it is a good moment to make another commit.
 The commit message can be `Add validator